 Creating new habits is a long-term process.
-It’s important to be committed for the long haul while taking small steps in the present.
+It’s essential to keep the goal in mind while making small changes on a daily or weekly basis.

-Your commitment to a better life is what will keep you going even when you experience setbacks.
+Your reason to keep working to build a better life (your “why”) is what will keep you going even when you experience setbacks.

-Focusing on small daily steps, creating new habits a little bit at a time, will make the changes more likely to stick and create the transformation you seek.
+Focusing on small daily steps, creating new habits a little bit at a time, will make the changes more likely to stick and begin the transformation you seek.

 5 Steps for Creating Healthy Habits

-Create a vision for your life.
-Think about the big picture, where you are today, where would you like to be in the future and why it’s important to you.
-Having a good idea of where you want to end up and why will help keep you focused on moving forward.
+Create a vision for your ideal life.
+Think about the big picture, where you are today, where you would like to be in the future, and why that shift is important to you.

-Write down your future vision in words, with doodles, or in any other form of art expression.
-This will help articulate your vision and is a great reference tool for the future.
-Visualize yourself achieving that vision.
+Write down your future vision in words, with doodles, or in any other form of expression.
+Putting your goals down on paper or in pictures will help you develop your idea and become a great reference tool.

 Continue writing down goals that you’ll want to tackle, but don’t let them overwhelm you.
 Small incremental improvements are the key to healthy habits that last.